Category Archives: Bankruptcy and Appeals

 Let us discuss the human factor here.
 The big deal is many debtors filing for bankruptcy protection enter bankruptcy under extreme stress and at the last minute.
 Bankruptcy is and should be considered a last resort.
 With this comes some uncertainty of circumstances that may or may not equate to a successful reorganization or discharge in Chapter 7.
 A temporary stay by the filing of the Chapter 13 may all that is necessary for a debtor to obtain relief and improve their circumstances.
 Section 1307(b) says you can dismiss your case at any time.
 So filing the Chapter 13 is strategic even though the case does not intend to confirm a Chapter 13 Plan or completing the case.
 THIS IS NOT BAD FAITH BUT EXACTLY WHAT THE BANKRUPTCY CODE ALLOWS.
 The debtor is supposed to be able to file the Chapter 13 case and either convert it or dismiss the Chapter 13 case at the pleasure or best interest of the debtor.
 The debtor is supposed to be able to choose their destiny due to voluntarily filing for bankruptcy protection.
 Debtors are not supposed to involuntarily have their assets liquidated; ever.

 So now this touches on Chapter 7.
 Chapter 7 is also an entirely a voluntary process.
-If a debtor does not like how it is going, the Chapter 7 trustee is not being reasonable about the value of an assets, straight lying about the value of assets, or for any reason deemed justifiable the debtor is supposed to also have the absolute right to convert to a reorganization chapter if and only if the case was not previously converted.
+If a debtor does not like how it is going, the Chapter 7 trustee is not being reasonable about the value of an assets, straight lying about the value of assets, or for any reason deemed justifiable, the debtor is supposed to also have the absolute right to convert to a reorganization chapter if and only if the case was not previously converted.
 The debtor is supposed to have one free short at converting and improving their circumstances.
 For years now bankruptcy attorneys have had to caution debtors given the uncertainty surrounding whether a case will be converted by a Bankruptcy Court or not due to made up bad faith.
 This is not what Congress intended and opened the door to blatant abuses by Chapter 7 Trustees and their attorneys for the own personal financial gain.
 Chapter 7 Trustee’s are independent contractors for the Department of Justice and the Office of the United States Trustee.
 What happens when those tasked with enforcing the law are the ones intentionally ignoring and violating the law?
 Now that is bad faith.

 It is criminal how many humans lost their homes due to Bankruptcy Courts not allowing debtors to convert their cases to Chapter 13 or Chapter 11 from Chapter 7 creating a punishment that does not exist under the law.
 The number one means for poor, normal humans to get ahead financially is home ownership.
 The illegal prohibition of converting cases from Chapter 7 liquidation has affected the generational wealth of thousands of bankruptcy filers.